 Question: Does cremation happen before or after the funeral?

-Answer: Both; which one depends on the family's or decedent's final wishes.
+Answer: Either; which one depends on the family's or decedent's final wishes.

 When Does Cremation Happen?